-Today you are going to learn about the qualifications of directors of a company.
+Today you are going to learn about the qualification of directors

 This post will cover;